FrazAli/dotfiles/README.md

 # dotfiles and setup scripts

 Configuration (dot) files and setup scripts for \*nix tools.

-For some tools, makefiles and scripts to setup are written for convenience.
+For some tools, makefiles and scripts to setup are available for convenience.